 The extension of the AOB mechanism we propose to ensure a fair channel allocation also in multi-hop ad hoc networks is based on the same concepts introduced in Section 2.6.
 Specifically, our approach to solve the unfair problem in multi-hop ad hoc networks is to introduce the credits to quantify the amount of channel time that could be unfairly occupied by other stations' transmissions.
-As explained previously, the original AOB mechanism releases transmission opportunities with respect to the standard basic access mechanism according to the Probability of Transmission P\T. Since, when a station releases a transmission opportunity, the credits collected by that station should estimate the amount of channel time the station is releasing.
-Formally, let assume that the station releases the next transmission opportunity according to the AOB mechanism, and the contention window used to reschedule the frame transmission is $CW{new}$ .
-Hence, the total credits $CR{new}$ owned by the enhanced station are where the term $(CW{new}-1)/2$ accounts for the average backoff introduced before the rescheduled frame transmission.
+As explained previously, the original AOB mechanism releases transmission opportunities with respect to the standard basic access mechanism according to the Probability of Transmission P_T .
+Since, when a station releases a transmission opportunity, the credits collected by that station should estimate the amount of channel time the station is releasing.
+Formally, let assume that the station releases the next transmission opportunity according to the AOB mechanism, and the contention window used to reschedule the frame transmission is CW{new} .
+Hence, the total credits CR{new} owned by the enhanced station are where the term $(CW{new} - 1)/2$ accounts for the average backoff introduced before the rescheduled frame transmission.
 However, the formula (12) doesn't consider one of the most substantial causes of unfairness in multi-hop networks: the asymmetry in the channel idle times due to the use of the EIFS timer after the detection of erroneous frames [ZNG04].
 Specifically, due to the partial visibility among the stations in multi-hop environment, the same frame could be correctly received by one station, say A, triggering a DIFS timer in this station, while it appears as a corrupted frame by another station, say B, triggering an EIFS timer.
-Since EIFS>>DIFS, the deferment of B's transmissions is much longer than the delay introduced before the A's frame transmissions, resulting in unfairness.
+Since EIFS>> DIFS, the deferment of B's transmissions is much longer than the delay introduced before the A's frame transmissions, resulting in unfairness10.
 We claim that the credits owned by a station should take into consideration the amount of channel time the EIFS timer is active, because this idle time could be used by other stations to unfairly decrease their backoff timers.
-Formally, let denote with $EIFS{tot}$ , the time interval during which the EIFS timer is active.
-Generally, the $EIFS{tot}$ value could be either lower or greater than the EIFS resynchronizes the station to the actual busy/idle state of the medium, so the
+Formally, let denote with EIFS{tot}, the time interval during which the EIFS timer is active.
+Generally, the $EIFS{tot}$ value could be either lower or greater than the EIFS value.
+In fact, the standard mandates that the "reception of an error-free frame during the EIFS resynchronizes the station to the actual busy/idle state of the medium, so the EIFS is terminated and normal medium access (using DIFS and, if necessary, backoff)